UniCUE: Unified Recognition and Generation Framework for Chinese Cued Speech Video-to-Speech Generation: Method

 \subsection{Overview of UniCUE}

-To achieve accurate CSV2S generation, the proposed method need simultaneously resolve two critical challenges: (1) \textbf{semantic understanding} of the linguistic correlations between visual cues and speech content, and (2) \textbf{speech synthesis} that preserves cuer-specific characteristics and temporal alignment.
-Inspired by the auxiliary benefits of unified understanding and generation for multimodal controllable image synthesis \cite{wu2024next,dong2024dreamllm}, we design a unified architecture that integrates CSR and CSV2S, enabling CSV2S with understanding capability improvement through shared visual feature representations.
+To achieve accurate CSV2S generation, the proposed method needs to simultaneously address two critical challenges: (1) \textbf{semantic understanding} of the linguistic correlations between visual cues and speech content, and (2) \textbf{speech synthesis} that preserves cuer-specific characteristics and temporal alignment.
+Inspired by the auxiliary benefits of unified understanding and generation for multi-modal controllable image synthesis \cite{wu2024next,dong2024dreamllm}, we design a unified architecture that integrates CSR and CSV2S, enabling CSV2S with understanding capability improvement through shared visual feature representations.
 As illustrated in Figure \ref{fig:framework}, the framework operates via two pathways.

-\textbf{CSR: Fine-grained Visual Cues Understanding.} Given a CS video \( I_v \) and its corresponding pose maps \( I_p \) (extracted via OpenPose~\cite{8765346}), a pose-aware visual processor extracts the fused visual embedding \( Z_{mv} \).
-This representation is subsequently transcribed into a linguistic sequence by a Transformer-based text decoder \( D_T \), which is designed to model fine-grained spatiotemporal dependencies.
-The decoding process is formulated as:
+\textbf{CSR: Fine-grained Visual Cues Understanding.} As the recognition pathway, CSR models fine-grained spatiotemporal visual semantics to transcribe CS videos into linguistic sequences.
+Given a CS video \( I_v \) and its corresponding pose maps \( I_p \) (extracted via OpenPose~\cite{8765346}), we first utilize a pose-aware visual processor to extract multi-modal embeddings \( Z_{mv} \), which capture lip and hand motion cues.
+And then \( Z_{mv} \) is fed into a auto-regressive Transformer-based text decoder \( D_T \), which models long-range dependencies and contextual interactions across the sequence to generate the predicted token sequence: \( T_p = D_T(Z_{mv}) \), where \( T_p \) denotes the predicted token sequence.

-where \( T_p \) denotes the predicted token sequence.
-Since the decoder is explicitly conditioned on temporally aligned, high-resolution visual embeddings, we adopt a cross-entropy loss instead of a CTC-based formulation~\cite{graves2006ctc}.
-The learning objective of the CSR path is to generate predictions \( T_p \) that closely match the ground-truth transcription \( T_g \):
+Unlike prior approaches relying on Connectionist Temporal Classification (CTC) loss~\cite{graves2006ctc}, which predict each token independently and thus limit the model’s ability to capture cross-token dependencies and coarticulatory effects, our method employs an auto-regressive decoder \( D_T \) supervised by cross-entropy loss.
+This design allows \( D_T \) to generate tokens conditioned on previously generated outputs and spatialtemporal visual cues, which is more suited to modeling the asynchronous and dynamic nature of CS.

-where \( T_p^i \) and \( T_g^i \) denote the predicted and ground-truth tokens at position \( i \), and \( N \) is the sequence length.
-Unlike CTC, which assumes monotonic alignment and is typically applied to frame-level classification, our setup captures long-range dependencies and token-level contextual variations.
-This is particularly beneficial for subsequent speech generation, where precise phoneme-level semantics and temporal continuity are essential.
+To further enhance both token-level precision and sequence-level linguistic consistency, we employ a hybrid training objective: a masked language modeling loss \( \mathcal{L}_{\text{CE}}^{\text{masked}} \) supervises selectively masked ground-truth tokens to enhance contextual understanding; a sequence-level cross-entropy loss \( \mathcal{L}_{\text{CE}}^{\text{seq}} \)enforces supervision over the full sequence to promote accurate transcription.
+The final training objective for CSR is: